Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 Fun Fact: Downtown Miami and Miami Beach are actually two separate cities linked by the causeway!
 They even have separate mayors and governments.
 Don’t worry, you can definitely see them both on the same trip!

-If you are tired of continuously running around in the theme park in Orlando, and then drive down to spend a fun-filled, relaxing weekend on the beach in Miami.
+If you are tired of continuously running around in the theme park in Orlando, and then drive down to spend a fun-filled, relaxing beach weekend in Miami.

-See the attractions in downtown Miami, people watch on South Beach, take an Instagram worthy photo with Wynwood murals, then take an airport ride in Everglades National Park.
+See the attractions in downtown Miami, people watch on South Beach, take an Instagram worthy photo with Wynwood murals, then take an airport ride in Everglades National Park – all with our ultimate itinerary for Miami Florida!

 Or drive down the overseas highway to party in Key West.
 Miami is also an amazing place to explore other popular attractions in southern Florida.